 The image depicts two human skeletons, seemingly in an embrace, which earned the photograph its title The 2800 Years Old Kiss.
 Though many sources identify the skeletons as both being male, according to “The Culture and Social Institutions of Ancient Iran” by Muhammad A. Dandamaev, Vladimir G. Lukonin, Philip L. Kohl published by Cambridge University Press, the skeletons are male and female (female on the left).
 Archaeology magazine also identifies them as male and female with the additional information of their height (around 5 foot 2 inches each).

 The skeletons were found in a bin with no objects.
 The only feature is a stone slab under the head of the skeleton on the left-hand side.
 Some sources claim that skeletons, appearing to kiss each other, were buried 6,000 years ago, but that’s not true.

-Theses skeletons were found in a bin with no objects.
-The only feature is a stone slab under the head of the skeleton on the left hand side (SK335).
-Some sources claim that skeletons, appearing to kiss each other, were buried 6000 years ago, but that’s not true.
-The archeologist who studied the skeletons say they were there since 2800 years ago.
-The University of Pennsylvania has determined that the couple died together in about 800 B.C.
+The archaeologist who studied the skeletons confirms they were there since 2,800 years ago.
+The University of Pennsylvania has determined that the couple died together around 800 BC.
 The skeletons do appear like they are kissing each other before they died – as if to signify that love is eternal.

-“The Lovers” from 1972 season at Hasanlu
+“The Lovers” from 1972 season at Hasanlu.

 Hasanlu is an archaeological excavation site in Iran, Western Azerbaijan, Solduz Valley.
-Theses skeletons were found in a Bin with no objects.
+Theses skeletons were found in a bin with no objects.
 The only feature is a stone slab under the head of the skeleton on the left hand side (SK335).